sandypockets/easy-dates-picker/DOCUMENTATION.md

+## Introduction

+`easy-dates-picker` is a lightweight, feature-rich date selection library designed for ease of use and integration into any web project.
+Whether you need a simple date picker or a comprehensive range selector, `easy-dates-picker` offers a suite of functionalities that cater to various use cases.
+With its straightforward setup, extensive localization, and customization options, you can enhance your forms and interfaces with a user-friendly date picking experience.

 ## Getting started
-The Date Picker is as quick to set up as it is lightweight.
+As quick to set up as it is lightweight.
 Follow the directions and example below to learn how to integrate `easy-dates-picker` in your project.

 ### Package manager